-- Click on the link at the bottom of the draft Subject Preferences to access Web Preferences to complete your subject selection.
+- Click on the 'Finalise My Subjects' link at the bottom of the draft Subject Preferences to access Web Preferences to complete your subject selection.

 - Print out your subject selections from Web Preferences.
-Both parent/s and students should sign the completed form and return it to their Home Class teacher by Wednesday 8 August.
+Both parent/s and students should sign the completed form and return it to their Home Class teacher.

-- If you or your child has any questions about the subject preference process, please speak to the Home Class Teacher, Year Level Coordinator, Assistant Head of School 7-12: Teaching and Learning, or Head of Middle School.
+- If you or your child has any questions about the subject preference process, please speak to the Home Class Teacher, Year Level Coordinator, Assistant Head of Middle School: Teaching and Learning, or Head of Middle School.

 Frequently Asked Questions

 Does my young person need to study an art form or technology subject in Year 8 and 9?

 According to the State Government guidelines, students are expected to study an art form and technology subject until the end of Year 8.
 Therefore students need to select at least one art form or technology subject in both Year 8.

 Is Japanese compulsory in Year 8?